alok-aggarwal/job-worker-service/rfd/job-worker-design.md

 ### Process Execution Lifecycle
 * Job Starting: Jobs are started using os/exec.Command(), and the process is placed into isolated namespaces (PID, network, mount).
 A process group is assigned so that all children are in the same group.
-* Resource Limits: When starting a job, cgroups are optionally applied to control CPU, memory, and I/O usage
+* Resource Limits: When starting a job, cgroups limits are applied to control CPU, memory, and I/O usage.
+These are pre- configured static limits for each job.
 * Monitoring Jobs: The lifecycle of each job is monitored internally using os.Exec.Wait(), capturing both the exit status and signal terminations.
 * Job Termination: Stopping a job involves sending a KILL signal (SIGKILL) to the process group (parent process and its children) and updating the status in the jobMap accordingly.

+### Job Worker Helper Process
+The jw_helper process is a helper invoked by StartJob() library function.
+Its main purpose is to attach to cgroups before exec'ing into the client requested command.
+It gets passed the JobId and the program command requested by the client as command line arguments. jw_helper allows the Job Worker server to keep its responsibilities focused on job management, while jw_helper handles low-level system operations like setting up cgroups and namespaces.
+It performs the following tasks:
+* Cgroup Association: It attaches itself to the cgroup created by the server
+* Namespace Isolation: It sets up the job to run in isolated namespaces (PID, mount, and network) via flags CLONE_NEWPID, CLONE_NEWNET, CLONE_NEWNS.
+* Log Redirection: It redirects the job’s stdout and stderr to a log file named <JobID>.log.
+* Job Execution: After performing the setup tasks, jw_helper uses execve() to replace itself with the client-requested job, so the job runs in the same process.
+#### Error reporting to the server process
+Before jw_helper executes the requested job, it communicates any setup failures (like cgroup attachment or namespace setup errors) through a pipe that was passed to it by the Job Worker (StartJob() library function).
+StartJob() creates the pipe before invoking jw_helper.
+During the setup phase, jw_helper writes either an "OK" (for success) or "FAIL" to the pipe.
+The Job Worker reads from the pipe.
+If an error message is received, the Job Worker terminates the job early, returns the error to the client and updates the status "Server Error" in the JobMap status field.

 ### Library Functions
+#### SetupCgroups() error
+* Creates new memory, cpu and IO cgroup files (cpu.max, memory.max) and sets standard values in them.
+All jobs managed by the Job Worker Service will be bounded by these limits.

 #### StartJob(command string, args []string, cpu_limit float, mem_limit int, io_limit int) (jobId string, error)
+* Creates a unique JobId using uuidv4, adds the job to the jobMap under a mutex with the initial status "Running".
+* Creates a pipe before invoking jw_helper, used to collect any setup failes from jw_helper.
+* invokes jw_helper, passing the client’s job command and JobID as arguments.
+It also passes the pipe file descriptor to jw_helper for setup status communication.
-* Starts a new job, creates namespace isolation for PID, network, and mount namespaces via flags CLONE_NEWPID, CLONE_NEWNET, CLONE_NEWNS.
-It also creates new memory, cpu and IO cgroup files (cpu.max, memory.max), and adds this pid to them.
-It sets the process group ID to the process itself, so it forms a new group.
+* It sets the jw_process group ID to the jw_process PID, so it forms a new group.
 Any children of this process will be in the same process group.
 This makes it easier to clean up the process and its children via StopJob().
-* Creates a unique JobId using uuidv4, adds the job to the jobMap under a mutex with the initial status "Running".
-* Redirects the process's stderr and stdout to a logfile called jobLogs/`<jobId>`.log
 * Starts a new goroutine to monitor the exit status of the job.
 It waits for the process to exit via os.Exec.Wait() call.
 If the process has errored it captures the error code or the terminating signal number.
 Once the process ends the goroutine acquires mutex and updates the status of the job in JobMap.
+It also notifies in the Job's exit channel that the process has ended.
 * Returns the JobID for client interaction.

 #### StopJob(JobID string) error